FoxComm/highlander/engineering-wiki/devops/production.md

     * `https://<subdomain>.foxcommerce.com:5000/v2/`

-5. Copy [public_key.pem](../ansible/roles/base/secret_keys/files/public_key.pem) to [ashes](../../ashes) and [firebrand](../../firebrand) subdirectories - they will be copied to related Docker containers. **TBD: Automated key generation for each project.**
+5. Copy [public_key.pem](../../prov-shit/ansible/roles/base/secret_keys/files/public_key.pem) to [ashes](../../ashes) and [firebrand](../../firebrand) subdirectories - they will be copied to related Docker containers. **TBD: Automated key generation for each project.**

-6. Build Ashes using Docker and push it to private Docker Registry:
+6. Build Ashes using Docker and push it to private Docker Registry (both Staging and Production):

     ```
     $ cd highlander/ashes